a-bali/janitor/README.md

 Janitor currently supports the following alert methods:
 * **Telegram:** Janitor will send a message to a predefined Telegram channel.
 * **Gotify:** Janitor will send a push message to Gotify.
+* **MQTT:** Janitor will publish a message to a preconfigured topic on a preconfigured MQTT server.
+The message will contain a JSON payload (see sample config for example).
+This is suitable for automations e.g. in HASS.
 * **Exec:** Janitor will execute a preconfigured command.
 This enables creating any type of custom alerting method.

 Additionally, Janitor has a web interface where you can see the current status and historical data, remove items, change timeout and interval values and reload the configuration file (see screenshot below).